 This call is a telephone office visit.
 Each caller is registered, assessed by a provider, given appropriate medical direction, and billed as a primary care office visit (insurance coverage is the same as an in-office visit).

-NMC providers are staffing this line 7 days per week to help you get the care you need: 8am to 8pm Monday through Friday; 8am to 5pm on Saturday; and 9am to 3pm on Sunday.
+As of October 2020, NMC providers are staffing this line Monday through Friday from 8 am to 4:30 pm.
 If you have questions about your symptoms, please call us at (802) 752-1500.